Table of Contents

 Lid and jack insertion events

-You can use a lightweight https://github.com/gandro/input-event-daemon, it should listen on /dev/input/event4
+You can use a lightweight https://github.com/gandro/input-event-daemon, it should listen on /dev/input/event4 for LID:0 and LID:1 events.

 Using side LEDs and WiFi LED